Using an air purifier to combat mould

 How can an air purifier be of aid?

 An air purifier is a device that uses various filtration technologies to remove harmful particles from the air within only a few minutes.
 These forms of filtration eliminate harmful bacteria suspended in the air, including viruses, spores, and fungi.
-Eoleaf air purifiers, specifically, use 8 different filtration technologies to completely remove indoor pollutants from an area of 100m2 in minutes.
+Eoleaf air purifiers, specifically, use 8 different filtration technologies to completely remove all types of indoor air pollutants in your space.

 Using an air purifier is simple: all it takes is turning on the air purifier in your home and propping open the door of the room containing potential mould spores.
 While this will not be enough to remove mould already present on your surfaces, removing spores from the air will prevent their spread into other areas of the house, thus protecting your health.
 Mould that has grown on your surfaces must be cleaned manually: consider bleach for white walls, and vinegar or water and soap for fragile surfaces.
 Play it safe by testing your cleaning methods on a small surface before tackling larger surfaces, and avoid products containing VOCs (volatile organic compounds).